-• there is clinical or microbiological evidence of S. aureus associated with the site of device insertion or an organ connected to the device.
+there is clinical or microbiological evidence of S. aureus associated with the site of device insertion or an organ connected to the device.

-Such devices include (but are not limited to): urinary catheters, percutaneous endoscopic gastrostomy (PEG) tubes, chest tubes, cerebrospinal fluid (CSF) shunts, peritoneal dialysis catheters, temporary pacing wires, nephrostomy tubes or other percutaneously placed tubes, pacing wires, endoscopic retrograde cholangiopancreatography (ERCP) and cardiac catheterisation.
+Such devices include (but are not limited to): urinary catheters, percutaneous endoscopic gastrostomy (PEG) tubes, chest tubes, cerebrospinal fluid (CSF) shunts, peritoneal dialysis catheters, temporary pacing wires, nephrostomy tubes or other percutaneously placed tubes and pacing wires.